|Macoumba on a gray summer day in 2010.|

 |Curriculum as a foal in 1999, with her dam Macoumba in the background.|

 Daughters of Macoumba have made a good start to their broodmare careers.
-Curriculum’s second foal is Grade 3 winner Temple City (by Dynaformer), who is standing his third season at stud, breeding for $5,000 at Spendthrift alongside his uncle Malibu Moon.
+Curriculum’s second foal is Grade 3 winner Temple City (by Dynaformer), who is standing his third season at stud, breeding for $5,000 at Spendthrift alongside his close relative Malibu Moon.
 Temple City has a two-year-old full brother named Box Score, and their dam was bred to Tiz Wonderful in 2012.
 Another Macoumba daughter, Lady Nichola, is represented by Grade 3 winner Worth Repeating, by Giant’s Causeway, and was bred to Tizway for her 2013 foal.

 |Curriculum's son Temple City at Spendthrift Farm in January, 2013.|